ismyrnow/timesheet-processor/README.md

 ===================

-This is a small command-line utility for processing my personal timesheets into a format that makes it easier for me to submit to my corporate time tracking system, by grouping projects and calculating time intervals.
+This is a small command-line utility for processing my personal timesheets into a format that makes it easier for me to submit to my company's time tracking system, by grouping projects and calculating time intervals.

 I track my time in the following format:

 ```
 Mon 1/28
-[10:00-11:00] MBI: wrote some code, fixed bugs
+[9:00-12:00] MBI: wrote some code, fixed bugs
-[11:00-11:45] NAOP: tooltip design
-[11:45-1:15] MBI: meeting
-...
+[12:00-12:30] Lunch
+[12:30-5:00] MBI: meeting, fixed bugs
 ```

 The output looks like so:

 ```
 Mon 1/28 (7.5 / 8)
-  MBI (2.5): wrote some code, fixed bugs, meeting
+  MBI (7.5): wrote some code, fixed bugs, meeting
-  NAOP (0.75): tooltip design
+  Lunch (0.5)
   ...
 ```

+Projects are grouped, identical task comments are removed, and tasks with no comments are considered non-billable.

+Hours are reported for the whole timesheet, as well as each day, showing both non-billable time, and total time.

 ## Usage